GfSE/SpecIF/documentation/02_Concepts.md

 * a very good tool support on all platforms
 * a high level of familiarity
 * a more compact data representation in comparison to XML
+* a superior and easy-to-use support for schema definition and schema validation
 * the possibility to use it as file-based or Web API based format in the same way

 ### JSON Schema

 JSON can represent any kind of object-oriented data object.
 To define the syntax of SpecIF, *JSON Schema* [[JSONSchema](https://json-schema.org/)] is used.
 JSON Schema was introduced to define data formats expressed with JSON.
-JSON Schema itself uses a special kind of JSON format to define other JSON formats such as SpecIF.
+JSON Schema itself uses a special kind of JSON format to define any JSON format such as SpecIF.

 ### File extensions